WordPress/gutenberg/packages/nux/src/components/guide/README.md

 ### children

-A list of `Guide.Page` components.
+A list of `GuidePage` components.
 One page is shown at a time.

 - Required: Yes